Megantereon: Ecology

+A 2023 isotope study of fossils found in the Turkana Basin in Kenya, suggested that M. whitei preyed on animals with a mean mass of 72 kg; this would have likely included the antelopes Aepyceros, Antidorcas recki, Megalotragus, Kobus sigmoidalis and Tragelaphus, the swines Kolpochoerus limnetes and Metridiochoerus andrewsi, and the three-toed equine Eurygnathohippus ethiopicum.
+Its diet was suggested to have overlapped with that of the contemporary hyena Crocuta ultra.
+Within the Djurab desert in northern Chad, Megantereon coexisted with machairodonts such as Amphimachairodus kabir, Lokotunjailurus, Tchadailurus and Dinofelis.
+Additional animals included crocodiles, three-toed horses, fish, monkeys, hippos, aardvarks, turtles, rodents, giraffes, snakes, antelopes, pigs, mongooses, foxes, hyenas, otters, honey badgers and the hominid Sahelanthropus.
+Based on the available fossils, it is theorized that the Djurab was once the shore of a lake, generally forested close to the shore with savannah-like areas some distance away.
+The number of felids suggests the Djurab desert had a diverse of habitats that was filled with diverse herbivores.
+Examinations of the reconstructed brain of Megantereon cultridens published in 2026 suggest behavioral and ecological plasticity comparable to the extant cougar and jaguar.
+This same study likewise vindicates evidence of Megantereon being scansorial.
+These adaptations would have been necessary to the animal's ability to survive in habitats with high degrees of intraguild competition and high diversity of medium to large felids, including other machairodonts.

 Although a skull of Homo erectus georgicus (D2280) from Dmanisi in Georgia has been suggested to display bite marks by Megantereon, other authors have suggested that the bite marks cannot be attributed with certainty to Megantereon, and that the giant hyena Pachycrocuta or a member of the big cat genus Panthera are more likely culprits.
 A 2000 isotope study of remains from the Early Pleistocene Swartkrans cave in South Africa suggests that at this locality Megantereon preyed on hominins, including Paranthropus robustus and early Homo, as well as baboons.

 M. nihowanensis was a member of the "Gigantopithecus fauna" of southern China.
-Contemporary fauna includes the giant ape Gigantopithecus, and extinct species of orangutang (Pongo), proboscideans such as Sinomastodon and Stegodon. rhinoceroses of the genus Rhinoceros, tapirs (Tapirus).
+Contemporary fauna includes the giant ape Gigantopithecus, and extinct species of orangutan (Pongo), proboscideans such as Sinomastodon and Stegodon, rhinoceroses of the genus Rhinoceros, and tapirs (Tapirus).
 Its rarity in southern China suggests M. nihowensis was not well adapted for closed forests compared to contemporary Panthera, instead open forests or steppe with shrubs are far more ideal environments.